Creating a Starter Kit

 An example use case is a custom fieldtype maintained by a third party vendor.
 Though you would install and use the addon within your app, you would still rely on the vendor to maintain and update the addon over time.

-• Starter kits are installed via php please starter-kit:install
+• Starter Kits are installed via statamic new or php please starter-kit:install

-• Starter kits do not live as updatable packages within your apps
+• Starter Kits do not live as updatable packages within your apps (by default)

 Hot Tip!